pytgcalls/old_docs/index.md

 ```

 ## start
-Start PyTgCalls with the provided Pyrogram Client
+Start PyTgCalls with the provided MtProto Client

 ### _Example_
 ``` python